cbm80amiga/Arduino_ST7789_Fast/README.md

 Use "#define CS_ALWAYS_LOW" for LCD boards where CS pin is internally connected to the ground, it gives better performance

+Tested with Arduino IDE 1.6.5 and Adafruit_GFX 1.5.6

 ## Extra Features
 - invertDisplay()
 - sleepDisplay()